-The school will ensure that staff have an understanding of trauma informed practice and its link with mental health and are able to recognise pupils who are experiencing mental health issues and help them to access the most appropriate help.
-Where there are safeguarding concerns arising from a pupil's mental health issues, staff will discuss concerns with the designated safeguarding lead to agree any actions to be taken.
+The school/college will ensure that staff have an understanding of trauma informed practice and its link with mental health and are able to recognise pupils who are experiencing mental health issues and help them to access the most appropriate help.

-The school will ensure that staff are teaching about mental wellbeing (as part of the statutory Health Education) to help reduce the stigma attached to mental and emotional problems.
-The school will also ensure early identification of pupils who have mental health needs and put in place appropriate support and interventions, including specialist services, where needed.
+The school/college will ensure that staff are teaching about mental wellbeing (as part of the statutory Health Education) to help reduce the stigma attached to mental and emotional problems and ensure pupils know how to keep themselves mentally healthy and know how to seek support.

+The school/college will also ensure early identification of pupils who have mental health needs and put in place appropriate support and interventions, including specialist services, where needed.

-The school will take account of the government guidance Mental health and behaviour in schools.
+The school/college will take account of the government guidance Mental health and behaviour in schools.

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/755135/Mental health and behaviour in schools .pdf such as neglect, abuse, social exclusion or bereavement, requiring a joint response from mental health services and social care.
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/ attachment\data/file/755135/Mental\health\and\behaviour\in\schools\.pdf